commenthol/trackthetime/README.md

     ttt -m -p meeting

+To report all meetings of the current month including breaks:

+    ttt -m -p meeting,pause

 To restrict reporting to a certain timeframe, e.g. only last week use

     ttt -w -t 1week

+To report restrict your projects to everything except 'meetings':

+    ttt -m -p *,-meeting,pause

 ## Options